TheoDgb/URLCustomDiscs/README.md

 The plugin supports Minecraft's spatial audio for music, but you can also play it in stereo.

-Additionally, Vanilla commands such as `/playsound` and `/stopsound` work with the custom music, so you do not need to use a disc in a jukebox.
+Additionally, vanilla commands such as `/playsound` and `/stopsound` work with the custom music, so you do not need to use a disc in a jukebox.

 **Important**: Make sure to use a direct video URL without any parameters (such as playlist, timecode, etc.), or you might get an unexpected result.
 Delete everything from the "&" in the URL.